thibaultcha/lua-cassandra/README.md

 The current [documentation] targets version `0.3.6` only. `0.4.x` documentation should come soon.

-## Test Suite
+## Test Suites

-This library uses three test suites:
+This library relies on three test suites:

 - Unit tests, with busted
 - Integration tests, with busted and a running Cassandra cluster
-- ngx_lua integration tests with Test::Nginx::Socket and a running Cassandra cluster
+- ngx_lua integration tests with Test::Nginx::Socket and a running Cassandra cluster too

-- The first can simply be run after installing [busted](http://olivinelabs.com/busted/) and running:
+The first can simply be run after installing [busted](http://olivinelabs.com/busted/) and running:

 ```shell
 $ busted spec/unit
 ```

-- The integration tests are located in another folder, and require a Cassandra instance (currently 2.1+) to be running.
+The integration tests are located in another folder, and require a Cassandra instance (currently 2.1+) to be running.
 Your cluster's hosts (not just the contact points, but all of them) should be declared in the `HOSTS` environment variable:

 ```shell
 $ HOSTS=127.0.0.1,127.0.0.2,127.0.0.3 busted spec/integration